What comes out of your mind once hearing the world of Indonesia? Do you always think most about Bali and Jakarta?

 Clearwater, shallow depth and white sand are what Kelingking Beach has.
 Just found in 2003, this beach has attracted a lot of tourists, especially those who like to swim.
 You will also find caves around the beach to explore. still, this area is another alternative to the crowded beaches in Bali.

 Dieng Plateau is just above the clouds.
-It is a beautiful tourist spot with rice fields, villages, and jungle, where you won’t only find historical remains from the ruins of ancient temples, but also the fascinate culture of local people.
+It is a beautiful tourist spot with rice fields, villages, and jungle, where you won’t only find historical remains from the ruins of ancient temples, but also the fascinating culture of local people.

 Coban Sewu Waterfall